filosofiaimidia/meuapp/README.md

-Meu primeiro sistema de arquivo.
+Mudanças no sistema de arquivo.

+Aprendendo a diferenciar as mudanças.
-Nova alteração.
+Nova linha.
+Utilizando o github.